 A vacant room is any room, or space that is currently empty on campus.

-An anticipated vacancy is any room or space that, according to our records, will become available when the current resident moves out during the break.
+An anticipated vacancy is any room or space that, according to our records, will become available when the current resident moves out at the end of the fall semester.

 As you are planning your preferences for the lottery you should consider what types of rooms may be vacated.
 While there are generally a small number of available spaces on campus during the Fall Semester they are rarely, if ever, in highly sought after areas, as there are students currently on campus looking for room changes who often fill up these spots.